nbuggia/baron-blog/README.md

 * **/** - specifies the desitination URL.
 This is where you are redirecting to

 Unfortunatley, it don't support regular expressions in the redirects yet :(

-###Explore the Project

-		├── Gemfile								List the dependencies for the blog ├── Gemfile.lock						Heroku uses this to install dependencies ├── Rakefile							Helper code for managing your blog ├── articles/							place your published articles here │   ├── 2012-11-09-sample-1.txt			Date and URL slug are the filename │   └── category/						Creating folders puts these articles in a category │   ├── another-category/				Use dashes ('-') for spaces in folder names ├── config.ru							Configure features of the blog here ├── downloads/							Files in here are publicly accessible ├── drafts/								Place for your unfinished articles ├── images/								Images in here are publicly accessible ├── pages/								You can create custom pages in here │   ├── about.rhtml 					Example custom page
-		│   └── test.rhtml 						Custom page that illustrates the variables available ├── resources/							Resources used by the blog that are theme independent │   ├── feed.rss						Rss feed rendering template
-		│   ├── redirects.txt					List of redirects the blog will process │   └── robots.txt						Robots.txt file (rendered!)
-		└── themes/
-		    └── my-theme/						Each theme has the same folder structure ├── css/
-		        ├── img/
-		        ├── js/
-		        └── templates/					rhtml rendering templates for each page type

 ##Next Steps